antonKozyriatskyi/CircularProgressIndicator/README.md

 // you can get progress values using following getters circularProgress.getProgress() // returns 5000
 circularProgress.getMaxProgress() // returns 10000

+// you can also set a visual gap between the progress and background strokes circularProgress.setProgressGap(100);
 ```

 #### Attributes